Infixo/WWR-UITweaks/README.md

   - (0.3) Hire manager specific for a country of currently used vehicles.
   - (0.4) Info about generated plans and list of brands.
 - (0.4) VehicleUI shows line number.
+- (0.7) NEW Route Planner.
+  - Groups into clusters cities that have interest in a group of origin cities.
+  - Displays connections within a cluster and between the cluster and origin cities.
+  - Use Ctrl-RClick on a city to start it and later add more origin cities.

 ### Troubleshooting
 - Output messages are logged into UITweaksLog.txt in the %TEMP% dir.